davidtorosyan/telegram-drillbot/README.md

 ## Usage

-To create your bot, import `DrillBot` and create subclass.
+To create your bot, import `DrillBot` and create a subclass.

 ```py
 from telegram_drillbot.drillbot.drillbot import DrillBot